-LIAA is seeking an experienced, highly-creative professional with strong leadership and strategic thinking skills for a Community Planner position.
-The Community Planner will help cities, townships, villages and counties across the state work together in developing more sustainable, healthy communities that preserve Michigan’s cultural and natural resources while building greater community resilience.
-Find out more about the position, including application instructions, here.
+LIAA is looking for a Community Planner to help provide the best land-use planning and community development services available in Michigan.
+This position will help cities, townships, villages and counties across the state work together in developing more sustainable, healthy communities that preserve Michigan’s cultural and natural resources while building greater community resilience.

 The UpNorth Media Center at LIAA got the chance to team up with Right Tree, a girls empowerment camp in Elk Rapids, MI.
 The goal of this partnership was to teach the campers about careers in video production and create a girls empowerment video for distribution online.
 Right Tree aims to teaches girls about breaking down barriers and one of the was they do this is by introducing them to careers in science, technology, engineering and manufacturing.
 UpNorth Media Center helped to coordinate a curriculum for two days of teaching the process of video production.